MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/mixed-reality.md

 A combination of the three essential elements sets the stage for creating true Mixed Reality experiences:

-* Computer processing powered by the cloud.
+* Computer processing powered by the cloud
-* Advanced input methods.
+* Advanced input methods
-* Environmental perceptions.
+* Environmental perceptions

-As we move through the physical world, our movements are mapped in a digital reality. <mark> Boundaries in the physical world influence application experiences, such as game play, in the digital world. </mark> With environmental input and perceptions, experiences start to blend between physical and digital realities.
+As we move through the physical world, our movements are mapped in a digital reality. <mark> Boundaries in the physical world influence application experiences, such as console-based video games or task-based guidance in a manufacturing facility, in the digital world. </mark> With environmental input and perceptions, experiences start to blend between physical and digital realities.

 <br>